 After all, both are aimed right at the families who need the space to cart people and gear, and are more concerned with safety than sporty manners.
 Which one's better for you?

-The Honda is one of the top sellers in the compact SUV segment, along with the Toyota RAV4 and the Ford Escape.
+The Honda, freshly redesigned for 2017, is one of the top sellers in the compact SUV segment, along with the Toyota RAV4 and the Ford Escape.
 The larger Sorento is more of a competitor to the Ford Edge, Hyundai Santa Fe, and Nissan Rogue.
 The Sorento offers an optional third row with two more seats, whereas Honda has the larger Pilot to fill that role.

 From the outside, the redesigned Sorento is so evolutionary that it’s easy to let your mind fill in the lines, if you knew the previous model.
 The Sorento’s proportions look familiar, with a more prominent version of the Kia grille, some cleaned-up and more mature, upscale details in front and in back, and more softly rounded lines for most of what's in between.

 The Kia Sorento carries over two engines from the previous model.
-A 185-horsepower 2.4-liter four-cylinder is the base powertrain, and a 290-hp 3.3-liter V-6 sits at the top of the line.
-But for 2016, Kia added a new turbocharged 2.0-liter four making 240 hp.
-All three are paired to a six-speed automatic transmission and can be ordered with front- or all-wheel drive.
+A 185-horsepower 2.4-liter 4-cylinder is the base powertrain, and a 290-hp 3.3-liter V-6 sits at the top of the line.
+But for 2016, Kia added a new turbocharged 2.0-liter inline-4 making 240 hp.
+All three are paired to a 6-speed automatic transmission and can be ordered with front- or all-wheel drive.
 We preferred the 2.0T model for its perky feel in most types of driving, even if its off-the-line acceleration wasn't the fastest of the three.